 ITDP’s US Program addresses many of these critical issues through technical advocacy, capacity building, strategic communications and policy reform.
-With offices in Boston, MA and Los Angeles, CA, ITDP partners with communities and municipalities from coast to coast to meet urgent climate and equity goals.
+With project experience in Boston, MA and Los Angeles, CA, ITDP partners with communities and municipalities from coast to coast to meet urgent climate and equity goals.
 In greater Boston, where residents have been seeing the benefits of bus improvements through the BostonBRT initiative, ITDP works to advance more transformative bus service, while also reimagining how streets function to bridge accessibility gaps and reduce air pollution.
 ITDP works with municipalities in Los Angeles County to tackle rising greenhouse gas emissions and pollution with an equity lens by advocating for safe and accessible people-centered streets, connected cycling networks, and high-quality bus service in areas of need.

 Sign up for updates on our projects, events and publications.SIGN UP